mxmlextrema/help/src/skinning/creating-a-theme.md

 # Creating a theme

-The Chief framework supports linking a cascading style sheet file against a class that extends chief.skins.Theme.
+The Chief framework supports linking a cascading style sheet file against a class that extends `chief.skins.Theme`.

-- The `PropertyReference(name)` CSS calls resolve to a property within the chief.skins.Theme subclass scope, whether it is a static property or an instance property.

 ```as3
 package